 There are four grades of membership within Suffolk Healers: Associate, Probationer, Registered Healer and Reiki Practitioner.
 Associate membership is open to those who have achieved 'Reiki-1' or have completed a Foundation Course; to those who are interested in healing and wish to further its cause without becoming practising healers; to registered healers and reiki practitioners who have allowed their insurance to lapse.
 Probationer membership is open to those who have completed a Foundation Course and wish to train as spiritual healers.
 Registered healer membership is open to those who have satisfactorily completed a Training programme within Suffolk Healers and to those from other healing associations who meet the Suffolk Healers requirements.
 Reiki Practitioner membership is open to those who have achieved 'Reiki-2' and satisfy the conditions of Suffolk Healers.

-The Suffolk Healers Association membership is concentrated in East Anglia but we do have members all over the UK and a few in other parts of the EU.
+Suffolk Healers Association originated in Suffolk, England and our membership is concentrated in the East Anglia region of England (Cambs, Essex, Norfolk, Northants and Suffolk); within these counties, the majority of our members are in towns such as Peterborough, Colchester, Thetford and Bury St Edmunds.
+However, we do have members all over the UK and a few in other parts of the Eu.
 Most of our members are willing to undertake distant (absent) healing and Suffolk Healers does operate a distant-healing network (Circles of Light).
 Most of our members are also willing to travel reasonable distances to administer contact healing (contact us for information on healers in your area).
 Suffolk Healers also provides training courses (Reiki and Spiritual Healing) and holds workshops on other healing-related therapies.
 Suffolk Healers is run by a voluntary Trustee Committee who meet several times a year to discuss healing topics, maintain the Association and implement change as required.
 Suffolk Healers Association has training centres in Norfolk, Cambridge and Suffolk.
 Suffolk Healers also runs drop-in healing groups in Thetford, Bury St Edmunds and Colchester.
 From time to time, we organise various workshops on various topics to appeal and interest our members as well as a wider cross-section of the public.

 Most people, when they think of Spiritual Healing or Reiki, have an impression of a Healer standing over a patient doing a laying-on-of-hands.
 This is not wrong; however, Healers also carry out healing using distant, or absent, healing.
 Basically, Healing Energy is sent to a distant client; this client could be on the other side of town or on the other side of the world.
 Many healers consider distant healing to be at least as effective as contact healing - some focus better when the client isn't present - and we have numerous testimonials from people who have been helped by distant healing.
 Our Distant Healing Network (Circles of Light) was formed to help people diagnosed with life-threatening problems.
 The basic idea is that a network, or circle, of healers sends healing to those in need.
 Information, about a person needing healing, is given to the Circles co-ordinator and he/she ensures that the information is passed to a circle of healers.
 Each healer in the circle then sends healing to the person who is thus the recipient of a powerful wave of healing love initiated by several healers.
 Many have benefitted from the healing love generated by these circles and many healers consider distant, or absent, healing to be just as effective as actual contact-healing.
 Certainly we have received numerous testimonials from people who have been helped in this way.